News of the World (album): Side one

-"All Dead, All Dead"

 "All Dead, All Dead" was written and sung by May, who also played piano with Mercury on backing vocals.
 In an episode of In the Studio with Redbeard, May confirmed rumours that the song is partly inspired by the death of his boyhood pet cat.

 On 27 October 2017, in celebration of the album's 40th Anniversary, Queen released a specially created "hybrid version" of the track with previously unheard lead vocals by Mercury.
 It was accompanied with an animated lyric video of a cat exploring a place that is later revealed to be the inside of the robot of the album cover lying motionless in a field.

-"Spread Your Wings"

 "Spread Your Wings" was written by bassist John Deacon.
 The piano is played by Mercury, although Deacon mimes it in the music video.
 The video was filmed in the back garden of Taylor's then house, when the weather was freezing, and the band performed in the snow.
 Mercury can be seen wearing star-shaped sunglasses in the video.
 May is seen playing a copy of his Red Special, owing to the cold weather conditions.

-"Fight from the Inside"

 "Fight from the Inside" was written and sung by Taylor.
 In addition to the drums, he also plays rhythm guitar and bass guitar; for the latter he borrowed Deacon's instrument.
 It is also one of the few songs in the band's discography recorded almost entirely by one member.

 Guitarist Slash has cited the guitar riff to this song as one of his favourite riffs of all time.